Renewable energy in Italy: Transport sector

 According to the Italian Progress Report submitted to the European Commission between 2009 and 2014 renewable energy share in the transport sector grew slightly from 3.68% in 2009 to 4.48% in 2014.
 As of 2016 the use of renewable energy in the transport sector remains well behind the other energy sectors in most countries.
 Biodiesels provided the largest share of RE in the transport sector at 4% of the total.
 Renewable electricity provided 0.45% of the sector's requirements, most of it in public transport uses.
 Bioethanol also provided a small contribution at 0.03% of the total.

 The 2009 Italian National Renewable Energy Action Plan outlined existing and planned developments for encouraging renewable energy use in the transport sector.
 From 2007 Italy introduced a minimum quota of 4.5% of biofuels to be fed into the network by 2012.
 A reduction in the tax on biofuels was also introduced prior to 2010.
 Plans were also outlined to increase the minimum quota and to promote second and third generation biofuels and to make use of biofuels obtained from waste and raw material of non-food origin.
 Promoting biomethane and electricity to power transport is also included in the report.
 Biodiesel in Italy is produced from rape seed, soy beans and sunflower seeds.

 The country has planned to subsidize electric cars.
 Transport accounts for a large amount of fossil fuel use so a quick transition to electric cars and public transport will be a key element of transition to renewable energy use.

-Sales of electric and hybrid cars in Italy totalled 1,110 units in 2014 and 1,460 units in 2015 corresponding to just 0.1% of total car sales in each year.
+Sales of electric and hybrid cars in Italy totalled 1,110 units in 2014 but 65,000 in 2024 corresponding to just 4% of total car sales.
 Incentives for electric vehicles have been criticised for being ineffective and many Italian households still have electricity contracts that stipulate peak consumption limits.

-Italy's biodiesel production totalled approximately 2.5 Million Metric Tons in 2015.
+Italy's biodiesel production totalled approximately 2.5 Mt in 2015.
 Biodiesel is produced mainly from imported rape seed (40%), soybean (30%) and palm oil (25%).
 The small amount remaining is made from recycled vegetable oils, sunflower oil and vegetable fat.
 Rapeseed oil is mostly imported from EU countries, and soybean oil is imported from the EU or made from imported beans.
 Palm oil is mainly imported from Malaysia and Indonesia.
 Biodiesel is blended with standard diesel for transport use or used for heating.

 Italy also produces bioethanol and production in 2014 was approximately 215,000 Metric Tons per year.
 Bioethanol is made from corn and wheat, wine and wine by-products.
 Most of the bioethanol is used for industrial chemicals but a small portion is used for transport use.